 Approach to manage performance measures that are proposed to manage risks of effects, assuming that identified design and mitigation measures are applied, to achieve appropriate outcomes.
-This should inform the assessment of likely residual effects (assuming proposed measures are implemented) and consideration of environmental offsets where applicable.
+This should inform the assessment of likely residual effects (assuming proposed measures are implemented) and consideration of relevant environmental offsets where applicable.

-Effects includes all potential direct, indirect, on-site and off-site environmental impacts resulting from the proposal.
-The description and assessment of effects must not be confined to the immediate area of the proposal but must also consider the potential of the proposal to impact on adjacent or other areas that could be affected, in the context of a systems-based approach.
-As well as areas likely to contain habitat for relevant species and communities, including conservation reserves, wetlands and parklands, study areas for each discipline must be defined with due consideration for the potential geographic and temporal range of effects.
+Effects must include discussion of all potential direct, indirect, on-site and off-site effects as result of the proposal.
+The description and assessment of effects must not be confined to the immediate area of the proposed action but must also consider the potential of the proposed action to impact on adjacent areas that are likely to contain habitat for relevant species and communities, including conservation reserves, wetlands and parklands.